HAYSTACKS ON COUNTRY RD #9

 Best Time of Year to Shoot

 This location is very nice during the spring and summer.
-However, for me the best time of year is during the fall color season (depending on the year – this ranges between mid Sept to the first week in October).
+However, for me the best time of year is during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October).
 The VERY BEST time to capture this spot would be: 1) after the hay has been cut and baled 2) during peak fall colors and 3) after a fresh snow storm.

 The primary colors along the mountain are shrubs and underbrush – which usually turn before the Aspen trees.